mavlink/mavlink-devguide/en/services/opendroneid.md

 The RID transmitter components will listen to the MAVLink messages from the flight controller and the GCS but must ignore messages where the `compid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L116) is set to [MAV_COMP_ID_ODID_TXRX_1](../messages/common.md#MAV_COMP_ID_ODID_TXRX_1), [MAV_COMP_ID_ODID_TXRX_2](../messages/common.md#MAV_COMP_ID_ODID_TXRX_2) or [MAV_COMP_ID_ODID_TXRX_3](../messages/common.md#MAV_COMP_ID_ODID_TXRX_3) (those MAVLink messages would have originated from a RID receiver component and would be the drone ID information from [other UAs](other_ua)).
 The method for the transmitters to identify MAVLink messages from the GCS, is described in the [Heartbeat](#heartbeat) section below.

-The components in the UAS involved in the drone ID MAVLink message exchange, must keep track of the Heartbeat MAVLink messages from the other components.
+The components in the UAS involved in the drone ID MAVLink message exchange, must keep track of the `HEARTBEAT` MAVLink messages from the other components.
-If the Heartbeat messages are not received within a required time interval, they must declare a malfunction of the Remote ID system and indicate this in the `status` field of the [Location](https://mavlink.io/en/messages/common.html#OPEN_DRONE_ID_LOCATION) message.
+If the `HEARTBEAT` messages are not received within a required time interval, they must declare a malfunction of the Remote ID system and indicate this in the `status` field of the [Location](https://mavlink.io/en/messages/common.html#OPEN_DRONE_ID_LOCATION) message.
 This must also be indicated to the operator of the UAS.

 Similarly, the autopilot and GCS components must listen to the [OPEN_DRONE_ID_ARM_STATUS](../messages/common.md#OPEN_DRONE_ID_ARM_STATUS) from the RID transmitter component(s) and not allow the UA to be airborne before the RID transmitter component(s) is ready.
-During flight, if the arm status indicates a failure, similar action must be taken as for a lack of Heartbeat messages.
+During flight, if the arm status indicates a failure, similar action must be taken as for a lack of `HEARTBEAT` messages.

 > **Note** In addition to the above, there are multiple additional different scenarios that must result in the Location status field being set to Emergency or Remote ID System Failure.
 The exact strategy on how to avoid having multiple components overwriting each-others emergency declarations is not yet fully defined.